-This subspecies is diurnal, highly arboreal and territorial.
-During intergroup encounters it emits loud whoop calls accompanied by spectacular jump displays between branches (Rudran 1970, 2013; Pethiyagoda 2012).
+This species is diurnal, highly arboreal and territorial.
+During intergroup encounters it emits loud whoop calls accompanied by spectacular jump displays between branches (Rudran 1970, 2012; Pethiyagoda 2012).
 Reproductively active social groups vary in size from 3 to 26 individuals and often include a single male, several adult females and their offspring.
+Predominantly-male groups with several adult and immature males and a few immature females have also been documented in S. v. philbrickii, S.v. monticola and S.v. nestor (Rudran 1970, 1973 a & b, 2012; Dela 1998).
+Males from such groups invade reproductively active units and periodically succeed in taking over the adult females, and evicting the resident male and his immature offspring of both sexes from their natal groups (Rudran 1973b).
 Infants of the resident male may get killed in these violent takeovers.